 If you're looking for stats on other weapon classes, visit our full Warzone weapon stats page for more!

 And there you have it!
 Hopefully now you're a master of the Warzone Assault Rifles arsenal, and you're ready to put your newfound knowledge to the test.
 But in case you're still hungering for tips and stats, be sure to check out our other Warzone guides!
-We have tips on all sorts, from the best sniper rifles to all the war tracks in Warzone to play in your truck.
+We have a tier list of every primary weapon in the game, plus a list of the best loadouts for Season 6.